-I am extremely grateful to Goker Erdogan, Hayley Clatterbuck, and Ernest Davis for providing detailed comments and suggesting improvements on an earlier draft of this work.
-Josh Rule contributed greatly to this work by providing detailed comments on an early draft, important discussion, and important improvements to Churlso's implementation.
-Noah Goodman, Ralf Haefner, Josh Tenenbaum, Chris Bates, Matt Overlan, and members of the computation and language lab and kidd lab provided useful discussions relevant to these ideas.

-Research reported in this publication was supported by the Eunice Kennedy Shriver National Institute of Child Health & Human Development of the National Institutes of Health under award number R01HD085996-01.
+Acknowledgements I am extremely grateful to Goker Erdogan, Tomer Ullman, Hayley Clatterbuck, Shimon Edelman, and Ernest Davis for providing detailed comments and suggesting improvements on an earlier draft of this work.
+Josh Rule contributed greatly to this work by providing detailed comments on an early draft, important discussion, and important improvements to Churiso's implementation.
+Noah Goodman, Josh Tenenbaum, Chris Bates, Matt Overlan, Celeste Kidd, and members of the computation and language lab and kidd lab provided useful discussions relevant to these ideas.
+Research reported in this publication was supported by the Eunice Kennedy Shriver National Institute of Child Health & Human Development of the National Institutes of Health under award number R01HD085996-01 and award 2000759 from the National Science Foundation, Division of Research on Learning.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 The author is also grateful to support from the network grant provided by the James S. McDonnell Foundation to S. Carey, "The Nature and Origins of the Human Capacity for Abstract Combinatorial Thought."

-A Sketch of universality
+A Appendix A: Sketch of Universality

-It may or may not be obvious to readers that any statement about the relation between objects can be encoded into an LCL system.
+It may not be obvious that any statement about the relation between objects can be encoded into an LCL system.
 Here, I sketch a simple proof that this is possible when we are allowed to define what function composition means.
-My focus is on the high-level logic of the proof while attempting to minimize the amount of notation required.
+My focus is on the highlevel logic of the proof while attempting to minimize the amount of notation required.
 Let's suppose that we are given an arbitrary base fact like,

+'''

-$(a (b x)) \rightarrow (c (d e f))$
+(a (b x)) \rightarrow (c (d e f))

+'''